RLOpenCatalyst/catdocs/Catalyst/source/gettingimplemented.rst

 Scenario 22 : Audit-Trail
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-An audit trail (also called audit log) is a security-relevant chronological record, set of records, and/or destination and source of records that provide documentary evidence of the sequence of activities that have affected at any time a specific operation, procedure, or event.
+In Audit Trial, whatever actions will performed on an instance will be shown here.

 There are 2 types of logs available:

   1. Instance Log
   2. Tasks Log

-Create two dashboards one for instance and one for task log:
+1. Create one dashboards for instance log:

   * We need to configure the dashboard links

       Go to Track Setup -> dashboard -> + New

   * Fill all the required details:

       Type should be Audit Trail.
       Item Name could be any name.
       Item URL should be like http://<host address>/public/instancelog.html

     .. image:: /images/AT1.png

-  similarly create one dashboard for orchestation task.
+  2. similarly create one dashboard for orchestation task.

     .. image:: /images/AT2.png